kyma-project/istio/docs/contributor/adr/0017-support-for-gateway-api.md

 ### Uninstallation – Istio CR Deleted

 When the Istio CR itself is deleted, the same uninstall Gateway API CRDs logic
-applies: only module-labeled CRDs are removed, and only if no Gateway API custom resources are present on the cluster.
+applies: only module-labeled CRDs are removed, and only if no corresponding Gateway API custom resources are present on the cluster.
 If blocking resources exist, the proper condition is set and the finalizer is **not** removed, keeping the Istio CR in a terminating state until the user cleans up the Gateway API resources.